s4ayub/NBA-Python-Web-Scraper/README.md

-# NBA-Python-Web-Crawler
+# NBA-Python-Web-Scraper

-This web-crawler crawls through the CBS Sports page and scrapes specific data relevant to the NBA games played that night.
-This data is then emailed to a user.
+This web-scraper scrapes the CBS Sports page and extracts specific data relevant to the NBA games played that night.
+This data is then organized in a readable way and then emailed to a user.
 By setting up a scheduled task (Windows), this script can be ran daily.

 ###Motivation: